openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/AutoPlugin_Debugging.md

    :align: center
 @endsphinxdirective
-5. In the **how** pane, choose and configure the analysis type you want to perform, for example, **Hotspots Analysis**: identify the most time-consuming functions and drill down to see time spent on each line of source code.
+5. In the **how** pane, choose and configure the analysis type you want to perform, for example, **Hotspots Analysis**: identify the most time-consuming functions and analyze the time spent on each line of source code.
 Focus optimization efforts on hot code for the greatest performance impact.
 @sphinxdirective
 .. image:: _static/images/OV_UG_supported_plugins_AUTO_debugging-img03-hotspots.png
    :align: center